jonlin84/NBA-point-spread-lunch-bet/README.md

 # NBA-point-spread-bet

-I am creating a model so I can win more lunch bets against my friend Eric.
+I am creating a classification model that predicts the winning of regular season NBA games relative to the spread so I can win more lunch bets against my friend Eric.

 ## Motivation
 Basketball is my favorite sport to watch, specifically the NBA.
 Go Rockets!!